pyg-team/pytorch-frame/README.md

         return out
 ```

-To prepare the data, we can quickly get a pre-defined dataset and create a
+To prepare the data, we can quickly instantiate a pre-defined dataset and create a
-PyTorch-compatible data loader.
+PyTorch-compatible data loader as follows:

 ```python
 from torch_frame.datasets import Yandex